KarlaaPLM/rbims_hydrocarbon/install/README.md

 conda install -c conda-forge -c bioconda -c defaults kofamscan
 ```

-Get the database and configure it
+Get the database and configure it.
-This instructions were taken from the official [site](https://github.com/takaram/kofam_scan)
+(This instructions were taken from the official [site](https://github.com/takaram/kofam_scan))

 Download database